jayantasamaddar/quick-reference/aws/serverless/lambda/README.md

 ## [`put-function-event-invoke-config`](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/lambda/put-function-event-invoke-config.html)

-Configures options for asynchronous invocation on a function, version, or alias.
+Configures options for **asynchronous invocation** on a `function`, `version`, or `alias`.
 If a configuration already exists for a function, version, or alias, this operation overwrites it.
 If you exclude any settings, they are removed.
-To set one option without affecting existing settings for other options, use UpdateFunctionEventInvokeConfig .
+To set one option without affecting existing settings for other options, use **`UpdateFunctionEventInvokeConfig`**.

 By default, Lambda retries an asynchronous invocation twice if the function returns an error.
 It retains events in a queue for up to six hours.
 When an event fails all processing attempts or stays in the asynchronous invocation queue for too long, Lambda discards it.
-To retain discarded events, configure a dead-letter queue with UpdateFunctionConfiguration .
+To retain discarded events, configure a dead-letter queue with **[`UpdateFunctionConfiguration`]**.

 To send an invocation record to a queue, topic, function, or event bus, specify a destination .
 You can configure separate destinations for successful invocations (on-success) and events that fail all processing attempts (on-failure).
 You can configure destinations in addition to or instead of a dead-letter queue.